momochi000/typewar/README.md

 ### LEFT OFF - TODO: Turn these into tracker stories
 #### Working on

+  Get a simple library of text in there to test actual typing.

   Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.
 Better yet, have it listen for a Crafty.pause() where it then does the appropriate.
 Better yet, make the timers count by Crafty